 Defining Your Brand Personality

 One of the most important things to consider when creating a company, brand identity or even a business plan, is your brand personality.
-Forget about financial reports and market research; who are YOU and what are YOU here to say?
+Forget about financial reports and market research.
+Who are YOU and what are YOU here to say?
 Having a strong and consistent brand presence helps customer trust your business and can aid in creating a loyal following.
 Without a consistent voice (and imagery) you won't effectively be able to communicate your why; if your customers cannot pick up on your why, why should they care?

 Make a list of the adjectives that resonate with you most and then create a new list with just the top 3-5 that really sum up your brand personality.
-These lists will act as a great reference for various uses (think, writing Instagram captions, emails, blog posts, etc.) but will also help you create a brand language and determine what words and style of language you should be using for your business.
+These lists will act as a great reference for various uses (think: writing Instagram captions, emails, blog posts, etc.) but will also help you create a brand language and determine what words and style of language you should be using for your business.
 For instance, if you’ve chosen formal as a main brand personality, you’re not necessarily going to be crafting messages that have a lot of colloquial terms scattered throughout.

 2. MOOD BOARDS

-With your top 5 keywords in mind, we're going to head to Pinterest, or even your magazine collection, anywhere you can locate groups of images (see: Google) and make a mood board!
-Pull all and any images that you gravitate to first, then refine and curate as you go.
+With your top 5 keywords in mind, we're going to head to Pinterest, your magazine collection, anywhere you can locate groups of images (see: Google) and make a mood board!
+Pull any and all images that you gravitate to first, then refine and curate as you go.
 Choose images that compliment each other, and look visually appealing, as well as those that simply express your personality.
 Don't worry about the categories you find these images from - fashion, interiors, design, cooking, everything and anything goes here!
 You’re trying to create a… vibe, a feeling.
 So there’s no right or wrong way to curate a mood board.

 This board helps you to visualize the words you just listed above and create a fully fleshed personality.
 Once you’ve created your mood board you should look at your visuals (Instagram, website, brand, etc.) to see if what you’ve been creating so far matches it.
-If it’s pretty far off you know now that you’ve possibly got a bit more work to do!
+If it’s pretty far off you know now that you’ve possibly got a bit more work to do moving forward!